IdyllicPeripherals/idyllicperipherals.github.io/_projects/2020-05-01-Snagpad Bundle.md

 ##   Colourful Beginner Kits Reminiscent of Snagpads Past
 ---

 With the assistance of Don (Flehrad), during Mid 2020 I was able to reintroduce some snagpads back into the community.
-The kits were listed on The Keyboard Treehouse platform.
+The kits were listed on The Keyboard Treehouse.

 Snagpads are a DIY kit with VIA and QMK support; users are required to do some through-hole soldering to get things running.

 My snagpads use 3mm Coloured acrylic with fixed layouts only.
-They come in with Gold screws and a choice of Pink, Orange and Black.
+They come with Gold screws and a range of Pink, Orange and Black acrylic.

-I decided to provide these kits in pairs of two because I felt like this would be the best way for a beginner to get practice.
+I decided to provide these kits in pairs of two because I felt like this would be the best way for a beginner to get the most practice.
 They can learn from Snagpad (1) and possibly correct any mistakes in their technique when building Snagpad (2).
-In theory this would benefit them greatly, more than if given only 1 attempt – basically engagement through Experiential Learning.
+In theory this would benefit them more than if given only one attempt – immediate oppertunity to apply some Experiential Learning.

 ---
 **References**